bradjones1/cdn/README.txt

 on picking a server/CDN based on the file extension, i.e. if you need more advanced criteria than only file extension.

+NOTE: this function is only called for file X if >1 server/CDN is available for file X.

 For this purpose, you can implement the cdn_pick_server() function:
   /**
    * Implements cdn_pick_server().